hoanganhduc/hoanganhduc.github.io/_posts/2024-11-03-some-useful-scripts.md

 * See [this page](https://stackoverflow.com/a/34595293) or [this page](https://www.tenforums.com/customization/157121-add-specific-folders-navigation-pane.html) for more details.
 * Download {% include files.html name="navigation_pane.bat" text="navigation_pane.bat" %}.

-# Remove all workflow runs in a GitHub repository
+# Remove workflow runs in a GitHub repository

 * See [this page](https://stackoverflow.com/questions/57927115/delete-a-workflow-from-github-actions) for more details.
 This script requires [GitHub CLI](https://cli.github.com/).
 * Download {% include files.html name="github/gh-remove-workflow-run.bat" text="gh-remove-workflow-run.bat" %} (for Windows) or {% include files.html name="github/gh-remove-workflow-run.sh" text="gh-remove-workflow-run.sh" %} (for Linux).